-Advancing Offsets in Mexico
+Advancing Carbon Credits in Mexico

 (Para ver la página en Español, por favor cambie las opciones de idioma en la parte superior del sitio web)

 The Reserve is the largest, most respected registry in North America with five protocols applicable for use in Mexico.
-Carbon offset credits registered under these protocols are issued as Climate Reserve Tonnes (CRTs) and may be transacted for voluntary purposes in Mexico, the U.S., and globally.
+Carbon credits registered under these protocols are issued as Climate Reserve Tonnes (CRTs) and may be transacted for voluntary purposes in Mexico, the U.S., and globally.

 The Reserve offers protocol-specific, customized training events upon request.
 Training topics include Protocol Overview, Social Safeguards, Verification Guidance, Inventory Development, Cost Benefit Analysis, Climate Change, and Carbon Market Basics.
 To learn more information and to request a training, please contact the Reserve at [email protected].